aau-claaudia/hpc/docs/mistral/guides/ai-studio/tokens-and-seats.md

 ### What happens when you approach the limit

 - Monitor usage regularly during active development and batch runs.
-- If your project requires more tokens than originally requested, submit a revised request through the CLAAUDIA service portal.
+- If your project requires more tokens than originally requested, submit a revised request through the CLAAUDIA Serviceportal.
 - Unexpected overruns may be caused by inefficient prompts, long context windows, or unintended loops in code — check the per-key breakdown in the Usage view.

 ### Token rotation and expiry